Permits for Restaurants and Commercial Kitchens

 Building Permits

-Includes building, health, wastewater, and fire reviews
+This includes building, health, wastewater, and fire reviews

 Virtually all restaurant and commercial kitchen projects will need building permits and inspections.
 For major projects, this will include reviews by building (architectural, structural, mechanical, electrical, and plumbing), public health, sewer use and drainage, and fire disciplines.
 Smaller projects, like upgrading kitchen appliances or changing tables to booths, may only need a few of these reviews.
-Submitting the "building log" application in e-permits will start each of these reviews simultaneously, so please make sure to upload the plans and documentation required for each with your application.
+Submitting the "building log" application in E-permits will start each of these reviews simultaneously, so please make sure to upload the plans and documentation required for each with your application.

 Related Resources